-Plants transformed with plasmid SLJ24918 (S/L) contain the stack of three plant R genes (Rpi-amr3i, Rpi-amr1e and Rpi-vnt1.1), the stack of two genes conferring resistance to PCN (Oc-I $\Delta$ D86 and repellent) and two gene-silencing modules.
-These modules are designed to silence the polyphenol oxidase gene Ppo (Rommens et al, 2006), the asparagine synthetase-1 gene Ast1 (Chawla et al, 2012) and the vacuolar acid invertase gene Vlnv (Ye et al, 2010; Bhaskar et al, 2010) in a tuber-specific manner.
+Plants transformed with plasmid SLJ25057 also contain a gene-silencing module designed to silence the polyphenol oxidase gene Ppo (Rommens et al, 2006) and the vacuolar acid invertase gene Vlnv (Ye et al, 2010; Bhaskar et al, 2010) in a tuber-specific manner, by using convergent tuber-specific promoters.

 The enzyme Ppo plays a major role in tuber discolouration after impact-induced bruising.
 Upon mechanical damage of the tuber, Ppo-mediated oxidation of polyphenols leads to the precipitation of black or brown pigment deposits.
 This phenomenon has a negative impact on tuber quality.
-One of the gene-silencing modules in plasmid SLJ24918 (S/L) contains sense and antisense sequences derived from the 3'UTR of the Ppo allele POT32.
+The gene-silencing module in plasmid SLJ25057 contains sense and antisense sequences derived from the 3'UTR of the Ppo allele POT32.
 POT32 is the predominant Ppo variant in tubers (Thygessen et al, 1995) and its silencing significantly decreases enzymatic browning upon bruising (Rommens et al, 2006).

 Cold storage of tubers triggers the accumulation of reducing sugars (i.e., glucose and fructose).
 This process, known as cold-induced potato sweetening, is responsible for the potato blackening upon cooking at temperatures above 120 °C in low-moisture environments.
 Blackening is the result of the accumulation of dark (and bitter-tasting) compounds, which are products of the non-enzymatic Maillard reaction between reducing sugars and amino acids.
 The enzyme VINV hydrolyses sucrose to glucose and fructose in the vacuole and its activity correlates with potato sweetening during cold storage.
 Silencing of the VInv gene decreases potato blackening upon cooking and may be correlated with increased sucrose levels (Ye et al, 2010; Bhaskar et al, 2010).
-To silence this gene in tubers, a second gene-silencing module in plasmid SLJ24918 (S/L) contains sense and antisense sequences derived from the potato VInv gene flanked by convergent tuber-specific promoters.

 The Maillard reaction also leads to the formation of acrylamide from reducing sugars and asparagine, which is the predominant free amino acid in potato tubers.
 Acrylamide is a neurotoxic compound and potential carcinogen (Friedman, 2003).
 The Food Standards Agency (FSA) has recently released a report on foods with high potential for acrylamide formation, advising on actions to reduce dietary intake of this compound (FSA, Chief Scientific Advisor Science Reports, 2015).
 Silencing of the Vlnv gene in tubers contributes to a reduction in the acrylamide-forming potential, since it decreases the availability of reducing sugars (Ye et al, 2010).